 This is your application for endorsement by Tech City UK, who will assess whether you qualify for this visa route.

-You will then need to send the application pack, including your supporting evidence, in hard copy directly to the Home Office; postal addresses can be found on the Home Office website or in the FAQs below.
+You will then need to send the application pack, including your supporting evidence, in hard copy directly to the Home Office; the postal address can be found in the FAQs below.

 At this stage, you’ll have to wait to hear back directly from the Home Office on whether you have been endorsed by Tech City UK.
 This can take approximately 8 weeks.

 If your application is not endorsed you have three options:

 - Apply for a review (in which case we’ll reassess your application based on the submissions you provide to the Home Office via your review form)

 - Send a fresh application with new evidence Apply for a different visa route.